Mauin/reject/README.md

 ### Samples

-The samples showcase how to import `Reject` and how to use it in Java and Android projects.
+The samples showcase how to import `reject` and how to use it in Java and Android projects.

 #### Java Sample

-Run the Java sample with the following command and watch the output in the command line
+Run the Java sample with the following command and watch the output in the command line:

 `./gradlew :samples:sample-java:run`